modularml/max/examples/inference/bert-python-torchscript/README.md

 ## Scripts Included

-- `download-model.py`
-    Downloads the model from HuggingFace, converts it to `TorchScript` format, and saves it to the current directory.
-The script also produces inputs for the model from the provided input sentence.

-    For more information about the model, reference the [model card](https://huggingface.co/bert-base-uncased).

-    Usage: `python3 download-model.py --text=<masked text>`.

 - `simple-inference.py`
     Classifies example input text using the MAX Engine.
 The script prepares an example input, executes the model, and generates the classification